 Tom was one of the many thousands of brilliant young individuals felled at an early age by the AIDS epidemic.
 Before his death in 1991 at the age of 29, he asked that the cause of his death not be withheld in the hope that even after his passing he could contribute to our understanding of the impact of this disease on society.

 Tom is fondly remembered by members of the public relations community.
-In 2006, Hill & Knowlton, Forward Communications, GolinHarris, Blaze and Ketchum, together offered a $1,000 prize to that year's first-place recipient and $500 to the second-place recipient.
+In 2006, Hill & Knowlton, Forward Communications, GolinHarris, Blaze and Ketchum became the founding sponsors for the award.

 All young professionals employed full-time in the public relations profession in the greater Los Angeles area are eligible to apply for the Trevett Award.
 A "young professional" is defined as having no more than three years of full-time experience.
 Applicants must be members of the Los Angeles chapter of PRSA.